“People need to figure out how and when to communicate with their customers. And the only way to do that is to walk in your customer’s shoes”

-According to Jack, updates from the office letting him know the technician was running late would have made the experience much better.
+According to Jack, one way to improve customer journeys is for the office to update customers.
+Had the office let him know know the technician was running late, he would have had a better experience.
 After all, it gives peace of mind that someone is actually on their way.

 “They could have sent through any communication to let me track my technician, or notified me that they were running late, and then eventually notified me when it was canceled.
 Then they could have actually sent me a way to reschedule it,” he said.

 Next, Jason shared a time when he had a similar experience with a service technician.
 The company said the technician would arrive between 8 am – 6 pm, and assured him the technician would “definitely be there before 6 pm”.